twingly/ecco/README.md

 ### Integration tests

+The integration tests don't run by default.
+To run all the tests, including integration, use

+    jruby --dev -G -S rake spec:all

 The tests needs a MySQL server with replication enabled.
 Ecco includes a Vagrant machine that can be used for this.